 Peter grew up in Boston MA; he started running at the age of 13 and was a high school Track & Field standout.
 He went on to compete for Boston University and is now a post-collegiate speedster.
 In fact, he finished 47th overall at last year’s Boston Marathon.
 His absolute love for running shoes predates TRANSPORTS as he worked at a running shop in Boston first.
 A recent arrival to the East Bay running scene, he is finding the weather and the prospect of year-round training to his liking.
 He just has to get used to the local jargon; he no longer runs “wicked” fast, now he’s “hella” fast.

 Amy has spent most of her life playing soccer, she ran XC and track for a couple years at Alameda High School for fun and to stay in shape.
 She is a recent graduate of Louisiana State University, where she received degrees in Kinesiology as well as in tailgating for sporting events.
 At LSU, Amy played club soccer but got more involved in running races to satisfy her competitive nature.
 She now aspires to become a physical therapist.
-If that career doesn't work out, Amy plans to become a member of the Glee cast.

 Born and raised in Oakland California, Noah spent his childhood and high school years enjoying the varied pursuits of soccer, swimming, and tennis.
 He has spent many years traveling and working all over the world; including a couple of years in Antarctica where the only place to run was a treadmill.
 A real challenge for someone who simply cannot miss a workout.
 He’s glad to be back in the Bay where it’s possible to actually run outside.